 South Africa is also engaged in triangular co-operation, partnering with several Development Assistance Committee (DAC) members (e.g. Canada, Germany, Norway, Spain, Sweden and the United States) to support other developing countries (mainly in Africa) in areas such as governance, public security and post-conflict resolution.

-South Africa’s development co‑operation through multilateral organisations is primarily channelled through the African Development Bank and the African Union.
+In 2013, South Africa’s development co-operation through multilateral organisations was primarily channelled through the United Nations (34%) and the African Development Bank (26%) as well as through other, primarily regional organisations and the World Bank Group.